uviclibraries/taguette/excel-analysis.md

 13. In the **Rows area**, **drag the tag label below the document label**.
 ![Drag tab label below document label](/images/taguette-excel-9.png)

-You should now have some summary quantitative data that might be useful to include with your more qualitative data that you have created in Taguette.
+You should now have some summary quantitative data that will hopefully be useful to include with the qualitative data that you created in Taguette.
 Great job!

 [NEXT STEP: Analysis with Word Clouds](cloud-analysis.html){: .btn .btn-blue }